-When a man lost the woman who used to own his heart, he shuts down the window onto his soul, truly convinced never to see the sun again.
+When a man loses the woman who used to own his heart, he shuts down the window onto his soul, truly convinced never to see the sun again.
 Forever embodying her touch and strength, her lips, her hair.
 Blows the wind of memories frozen among tears and flesh’s souvenirs.

 From the flapping of a sleeve to the flicking of hair, it does not leave a trace.
 Linked to a sound, a view, a touch, a taste, it hypnotises senses, allowing the imagination to wander and eroticise body’s places never thought about as such.
 Driving to obsession, how to preserve it forever?
 To keep it eternally?
 Money can buy it but never endorse its power; money unveils a shape that pre-exists rather than creating it.